I hope you had a great weekend.

 - Begun working on getting the house company ready by paying attention to daily / weekly chores

-With your expected headcount in mind, take a look around and decide if you’re going to need more chairs and / or place settings.
+With your expected headcount in mind, take a look around and decide if you’re going to need more chairs and place settings.
 If you plan on renting these items, start calling today.
-If you’re borrowing from friends or family now would be a good time to confirm your plan.
+If you’re borrowing from friends or family, now would be an excellent time to confirm your plan.

-Today, depending on how your house and kitchen are organized may be simple or quite the dive into storage.
+Today, depending on how your house and kitchen are organized may be simple or a pretty exploratory dive into your storage.

-Grab your Thanksgiving menu plan and at the very least your mental inventory of serving-ware.
-If you have moved, held a yard sale, or gone on a donating / purging binge, I do recommend that you lay eyes on each piece you plan to use.
+Grab your Thanksgiving menu plan and, at the very least, your mental inventory of serving-ware.
+If you have moved, held a yard sale, or gone on a donating / purging binge, I recommend that you lay eyes on each piece you plan to use.

 Do not forget your cranberry sauce, gravy, butter, and if you put out crudites or antipasti before the meal, don’t forget those items need a dish, too.

-If you find yourself short on serving-ware – begin looking.
+If you find yourself short on serving-ware—get some now.